qy24903/project_dir_2/README.md

 The code can now be run.

+The output of this code should be a cleaned and refined dataset, that can be plotted to show change in abundance of microbiome components with age.
+Correlation analysis is carried out, a linear regression model is set up and tested using a subset of the data.

 By default, this pipeline uses genus and family taxonomic classification as unique identifiers to look at change in abundance of individual microorganisms.
 The pipeline could be amended to look at a different level of classification, such as phylum.
 The pipeline also uses a linear regression model to investigate the relationship between Ruminococcaceae Ruminococcus abundance and age.